Sauble Beach Ontario has seen it all. A fishing outport; a sawmilling centre; and an internationally acclaimed tourist

 Long before the first settlers arrived, native travelers looking for a shorter and safer route between Lake Huron and Georgian Bay, would cross the peninsula near its base.
-They would enter near the site of the present-day location of the town of Wiarton.
+They would enter near the site of the present-day location of Wiarton.
 After portaging, they would paddle their canoes across the lakes and rivers that almost connect both shores.
 The route became known as the Rankin Portage.
 It is suspected that French explorers used this route to visit the various native communities, which existed in the area, to avoid the often-treacherous waters around the tip of the peninsula.

 The last portage on the route was around a waterfall near the Lake Huron coast.
 The French explorers named the river, “La Riviere au Sable”, which translates to “the river to the sand”.
 This name continued until 1881, when a mapmaker, perhaps inadvertently, marked the river with the name “Sauble.”

 The first non-natives to spend the summer in the Sauble Beach area were probably fishermen who set up camps to process their catches.
-However, the 1880s marked the beginning of more permanent commercial enterprises in the area.
-At that time, one of the first sawmills on the peninsula was built at Sauble Falls in 1862.
+However, the 1860s marked the beginning of more permanent commercial enterprises in the area.
+One of the first sawmills on the peninsula was built at Sauble Falls in 1862.
 Soon after, a boarding house and general store were built nearby.
 It is likely that both enterprises existed to accommodate the needs of not only the lumbermen, but the commercial fishing fleets as well.

 The arrival of the Grand Trunk Railway to Hepworth, and then Wiarton, facilitated easier travel to Sauble.
 The trip was an adventure.
 The tourists left the train in Hepworth, and after lunching at John Downs’ Royal Hotel; they boarded horse-drawn wagons, called democrats, and made their way along rough trails to Lake Huron's sandy shores.